Perfume (novel): Part Four

-The effect his scent has had now confirms to Grenouille how much he hates people, especially as he realizes that they worship him now and that even this degree of control does not give him satisfaction.
+The effect his scent has had now confirmed to Grenouille how much he hates people, especially as he realizes that they worship him now and that even this degree of control does not give him satisfaction.
 He decides to return to Paris, intending to die there, and after a long journey ends up at the fish market where he was born.
-He approaches a crowd of criminals gathered in a cemetery and pours the entire bottle of his final perfume on himself.
-The people are so drawn to him that they are compelled to obtain parts of his body, eventually tearing him to pieces and eating them.
+He pours the bottle of perfume he created on himself, and the people are so drawn to him that they are compelled to obtain parts of his body, eventually tearing him to pieces and eating him.
 The story ends with the crowd, now embarrassed by their actions, agreeing that they did it out of "love".